Fake Love and Flying Monkeys

 Narcissism and Coercive Control with Dr Christine Cocchiola

+Dr Christine is a Coercive Control Educator, Researcher & Survivor.
 In this episode, I speak with Dr. Christine M. Cocchiola, DSW, LCSW.
-Dr Christine is a Coercive Control Educator, Researcher & Survivor.
 She is a college professor teaching social work for the last 20 years and a social justice advocate for a local domestic violence agency, since the age of 19.
 Her expertise is in the areas of coercive control and the traumatic experiences of adult and child victims, diligently supporting these vulnerable populations.
 Dr. C., a Founding Member of the International Coercive Control Conference and a Board Member of the National Coalition Against Domestic Violence, has supported codifying coercive control, writing numerous policy briefs supporting these efforts.
 Dr Christine , together with Amy Polacko, are the Authors of the soon-to-be-released "Framed - Women in the Family Court Underworld".

 You can contact Dr Christine through her website here

-You can purchase a copy of my book ‘Fake Love – Understanding and Healing from Narcissistic Abuse’ here
+Order my book Fake Love – Understanding and Healing from Narcissistic Abuse here

-Join the private Facebook discussion group here
+Join the private FB group here

 Join me on Instagram here

-Please remember the information you hear in this episode is not intended to substitute for therapy, is general information, and strictly the opinions of the host based on her years of experience working with thousands of victims of narcissistic abuse.
+Please remember the information in this episode is not intended to substitute for therapy is general and strictly the opinions of the host.

 Nova: Dr. Christine, I’m thrilled to have you here today!
 You're not only a coercive control educator and researcher but also a survivor yourself.
 Could you tell us a bit about your background and how you became so passionate about supporting victims of coercive control?